 Kittur Chennamma (KC) circle or popularly known as Traffic island, one of the busiest roads of the city.

-Malls: The city comprises Cafe coffee day, U-Mall, Laxmi Mall, Urban Oasis Mall, and many small departmental stores that have stood tall for resident’s convenience.
+Coming shopping in twin cities there are many malls in Hubli & Dharwad are there such as Cafe coffee day, U-Mall, Laxmi, Urban Oasis, Signature, Galaxy, Laxmi mall and many small departmental stores that have stood tall for resident’s convenience.
 Durgad bail and Shah Bazaar is the oldest and famous city market of the twin cities.

 Hospitals in Hubli Dharwad

-KIMS is one of the oldest hospitals Hubli-Dharwad has seen, Civil hospital Dharwad, other specialty hospitals are SDM, SDM dental, Balaji NeuroScience, Radon Cancer Centre, Tatwa Darsha, Suchirayu, Sushruta, Lifeline, MM.
-Joshi eye hospital, City clinic, and many more.
+KIMS is one of the oldest hospitals Hubli & Dharwad has seen, Civil hospital Dharwad, other specialty hospitals are SDM, SDM dental, Balaji NeuroScience, Radon Cancer Centre, Tatwa Darsha, Suchirayu, Sushruta, Lifeline, MM.
+Joshi eye hospital, City clinic, Vedika Fertility and Maternity Centre and many more.

-Highcourt is also situated in between Hubli- Dharwad.
-Major offices of KSIDC, KSFC, Police Commissioner’s office, RTO, APMC are all set up in between Hubli-Dharwad.
+Highcourt is also situated in the Dharwad and many major offices KSIDC, KSFC, Police Commissioner’s office, RTO, HDUDA, APMC are all set up in between Hubli-Dharwad.